 What are Conferences?

 Conferences are primarily used for virtual lectures, virtual office hours, and student groups.
 They can also be used to demonstrate technologies or troubleshoot technology issues online.
-Conferences can accommodate up to 50 people.
-Currently, Canvas integrates with BigBlueButton.
+For best performance, Conferences should be limited to 25 users or fewer.
+Canvas integrates with BigBlueButton.

 Conferences makes it easy to conduct synchronous (real-time) lectures for all users in a course.
 Conferences allows users to broadcast real-time audio and video, demo applications, share presentation slides, or demo online resources.